SpaceJorge/landing-page/README.md

 # landing-page
-The landing page project from the odin course but with personalized content
+The landing page project from the odin course BUT with personalized content